F-2 Korean Resident Visa: How to Upgrade From Your Work Visa

 If you completed a master's degree or higher at a Korean university on a D-2 visa, you can apply for F-2-7 within 5 years of graduation.
 You need to be employed in a position equivalent to E-1 through E-7, and your total D-2 and D-10 time counts toward the 3-year residency calculation.

-This pathway is well-suited for international students who transition directly into Korean employment after graduation.
+This pathway works well for international students who transition directly into Korean employment after graduation.
 The 5-year window is generous but real.
 If you do not meet the points threshold within 5 years of graduating, this specific door closes.

 From E-9 or H-2